 You provide us with information about yourself during the course of our relationship with you e.g. when you fill in a survey or sign up to attend an event.
 Additionally, we will obtain information about you from other sources.
 These may include LinkedIn, Zoopla, Companies House, Bloomberg, Facebook, Twitter, media articles and your company website.
-We may use profiling techniques or third party wealth screening companies and insight companies to provide us with information about you.
+We may use profiling techniques or third-party wealth screening companies and insight companies to provide us with information about you.

 We use your information to keep you informed of events and activities and to provide opportunities for you to financially support the schools.
-The Development Office may contact you for the above purposes by email, telephone or post but only where we are allowed to do so.
+The Development and Alumni Office may contact you for the above purposes by email, telephone or post but only where we are allowed to do so.

 Please let us know If you do not want to be contacted by a.) post, email or phone about general news and events; or b.) by post, email or phone about fundraising initiatives.
 We ask you to let us know your data preferences so that we can ensure our communications are relevant to you.
 You can update your data preferences at any time by emailing email@example.com.

 Data about our Oratory Community and alumni is held securely in a database by the School and is treated confidentially and with sensitivity for the benefit of the Oratory Community and the Oratory School.
 Such data may be made available upon request to academic and administrative departments of the Oratory School, elected members of the Oratory Society, who assist the FOS Committee as representatives from their respective year group and Old Oratorians who volunteer to lead alumni events.

 The data will not be disclosed to third parties or external organizations other than those acting as agents for the Oratory Community or School and the data is not transferred overseas.
 Personal data is kept for the purposes of the administration of the Oratory Alumni for the period of time an individual wishes to remain a member of the Oratory Community.

 Subject rights under the DPA/GDPR